xstar97/plezy-fdroid/README.md

 This repository mirrors Android releases from [`edde746/plezy`](https://github.com/edde746/plezy) into an F-Droid-compatible repository.

+Please support the [official](https://plezy.app/) releases as it helps the [`edde746`](https://github.com/edde746) who made plezy.

+This solely exists for personal use only.

 ## What it does

 - Discovers upstream GitHub Releases using the GitHub API.